Anna Chromy: Studio

 Anna Chromy has studios in Pietrasanta, Tuscany where she also has her bronze foundries, Fonderia Artistica Mariani and Massimo Del Chiaro.
 For her marble sculptures she worked at the studio of Massimo Galleni in Pietrasanta.
 In Carrara, she sculpted at Studio Michelangelo of Franko.

 While living in Cap Martin, Anna began sculpting marble at the studio of Massimo Galleni in Pietrasanta and Carrara, Italy, as well as at Studio Michelangelo of Franko Barattini.
 In 2002, Anna's sculpture, "The Heart of the World," was presented to Pope John Paul II in St. Peter's Square in the Vatican.
 In 2008, Anna received the "Primo Michelangelo" which is the highest award for a sculptor in Italy.
 Never forgetting Austria's musical influence, Anna was the first sculptor to do the characters of Don Giovanni in life-size bronze.
 In 2000, Anna had her showing of her Don Giovanni and the Sound of Bronze Exhibition in Prague.
 This exhibition was an enormous success and brought her great exposure.
-Today, Anna's fountain of Czech musicians is located in Prague's Semovazni Square.
+Today, Anna's fountain of Czech musicians is located in Prague's Senovazne Square.
 Her sculpture, "The Cloak of Conscience," is located in the front entrance of the Stavovske Divadlo.
 In Prague, Anna has received several prestigious awards, including the Masaryk, Dali, and Kafka Awards.
 Anna's interest in Greek and Roman mythology influenced her to create sculptures such as "Europe" and "Olympic Spirit."
 All of Anna's sculptures of mythical figures were displayed on the front terrace of the National Archeological Museum in Athens, Greece.